ethereum/consensus-specs/specs/lightclient/sync-protocol.md

 ## Introduction

-Eth2 is designed to be light client friendly for constrained environments to access Eth2 with reasonable satefy and liveness.
+Eth2 is designed to be light client friendly for constrained environments to access Eth2 with reasonable safety and liveness.
 Such environments include resource-constrained devices (e.g. phones for trust-minimised wallets) and metered VMs (e.g. blockchain VMs for cross-chain bridges).

 This document suggests a minimal light client design for the beacon chain that uses sync committees introduced in [this beacon chain extension](./beacon-chain.md).

 ## Constants